joshua-smith98/CVAS/README.md

 CVAS stands for ***Concatenative Voice Announcement System***.
 CVAS takes a series of recorded phrases and attempts to speak a given sentence by stringing those phrases together.
 Think: automatic train announcements.

+To download CVAS, check the [Releases](https://github.com/joshua-smith98/CVAS/releases) page for the latest binary.

-**Please note: CVAS is currently terminal-only.
+**Please note: CVAS is currently terminal-only, and only supports Windows.
-If you're looking for a program with UI, try this one - its quite nice:** [jaboles/DVA5](https://github.com/jaboles/DVA5)
+If you're looking for something cross-platform with a GUI, try this one - its quite nice:** [jaboles/DVA5](https://github.com/jaboles/DVA5)

+# Features & Roadmap
+## v0.5.0 - Terminal UI & Basic Functions ✔️
+ - [x] String together audio files to speak Sentences
+ - [x] Test, speak and render Sentences to a file
+ - [x] Automatically load a Library of audio files from a folder
+ - [x] Support for Middle and Ending Inflections for each Phrase
+ - [x] Caching of Libraries for almost instant loading after first analysis
+ - [x] Use CVAS via REPL or with Command-line Arguments

+## v1.0.0 - WPF GUI & Analysis Tools
+ - [ ] **Fully Functional Windows WFP GUI**
+ - [ ] ~~Cross-platform Terminal Support for Linux & MacOS~~ **(Still TBD)**
+ - [ ] Import Libraries from a folder for quick and easy loading
+ - [ ] Save Sentences for easy editing and playback
+ - [ ] Analyse a set of Sentences to find the Phrases that are required to say them
+ - [ ] Analyse a Library of Phrases to find missing words
+ - [ ] *More TBD...*

+***
+Follow the design and development process more closely [on CVAS's Trello board.](https://trello.com/b/Z1Bclmuy/cvas)

 # Installation
-*For a binary, check releases.*

 ## Build with Visual Studio
 CVAS comes as a Visual Studio 2022 solution.
 To build CVAS with Visual Studio: